JSRocksHQ/jsrockshq.github.io/src/posts/en/arrow-functions-and-their-scope.md

 authorPicture: https://fbcdn-profile-a.akamaihd.net/hprofile-ak-xfa1/v/t1.0-1/c0.0.160.160/p160x160/10556538_10203722375715942_6849892741161969592_n.jpg?oh=a3044d62663f3d0f4fe74f480b61c9d1&oe=54C6A6B1&__gda__=1422509575_e6364eefdf2fc0e5c96899467d229f62
 -->

-Among so many great new features in ES6, Arrow Functions(or Fat Arrow Functions) is one that desirves attention!
+Among so many great new features in ES6, Arrow Functions (or Fat Arrow Functions) is one that deserves attention!
-It is not just awesome, it's also great to work with scopes, shortcuts some tecniques we are used to use nowadays, shrink number of lines of code...
+It is not just awesome, it's also great to work with scopes, shortcuts some techniques we are used to use nowadays, shrinks the number of lines of code...
-But...it may be a little harder to read if you are not used to the way it works.
+But it may be a little harder to read if you are not used to the way it works.
 So, let's take a look at it, right now!

 ## Making it work

 To study and try it for yourself, you can simply copy some of the examples and paste them on your browser's console.
-By now, you can use the Firefox(22+) Developer Tools, which already offers support to arrow functions, or on Google Chrome.
+By now, you can use the Firefox (22+) Developer Tools, which already supports arrow functions, or on Google Chrome.
-But to use it in your chrome, you will have to:
+But to use it in your Chrome, you will have to:
-- \- Enable it: Go to in about:flags, and enable the "Experimental JavaScript" flag
+- \- Enable it: Open about:flags in the address bar, and enable the "Experimental JavaScript" flag
 - \- Use it always in a function in "use strict" mode, so, to run it on Google Chrome's console:

 ```javascript